Bumble Inc. (BMBL) Shares Down Despite Recent Market Volatility

 BofA Securities gave a rating of “Buy” to BMBL, setting the target price at $29 in the report published on December 12th of the previous year.

-During the last 5 trading sessions, BMBL rose by +0.63%, which changed the moving average for the period of 200-days by -32.83% in comparison to the 20-day moving average, which settled at $19.98.
-In addition, Bumble Inc. saw -8.46% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BMBL fell by -5.43%, which changed the moving average for the period of 200-days by -36.12% in comparison to the 20-day moving average, which settled at $19.66.
+In addition, Bumble Inc. saw -10.69% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading